Game design: Game designer

-Often, the game designer also invents the game's title and, if the game isn't abstract, its theme.
-Sometimes these activities are done by the game publisher, not the designer, or maybe dictated by a licensed property (such as when designing a game based on a film).

 Game developer

-A game developer is the person who fleshes out the details of a game's design, oversees its testing, and revises the game in response to player feedback.
+A game developer is a person who fleshes out the details of a game's design, oversees its testing, and revises the game in response to player feedback.

-Often the game designer is also its developer, although some publishers do extensive development of games to suit their particular target audience after licensing a game from a designer.
-For larger games, such as collectible card games and most video games, a team is used and the designer and developer roles are usually split among multiple people.
+Often game designers also do development work on the same project.
+However, some publishers commission extensive development of games to suit their target audience after licensing a game from a designer.
+For larger games, such as collectible card games, designers and developers work in teams with separate roles.

 Game artist

-A game artist is an artist who creates art for one or more types of games.
-Game artists are often vital to and credited in role-playing games, collectible card games and video games.
+A game artist creates visual art for games.
+Game artists are often vital to role-playing games and collectible card games.

 Many graphic elements of games are created by the designer when producing a prototype of the game, revised by the developer based on testing, and then further refined by the artist and combined with artwork as a game is prepared for publication or release.

-Video game artists are responsible for all of the aspects of game development that call for visual art.

 Concept

-A game concept is an idea for a game, briefly describing its core play mechanisms, who the players represent, and how they win or lose.
+A game concept is an idea for a game, briefly describing its core play mechanisms, objectives, themes, and who the players represent.

-A game concept may be "pitched" to a game publisher in a similar manner as film ideas are pitched to potential film producers.
-Alternatively, game publishers holding a game license to intellectual property in other media may solicit game concepts from several designers before picking one to design a game, typically paying the designer in advance against future royalties.
+A game concept may be pitched to a game publisher in a similar manner as film ideas are pitched to potential film producers.
+Alternatively, game publishers holding a game license to intellectual property in other media may solicit game concepts from several designers before picking one to design a game.

 Design

 During design, a game concept is fleshed out.
-Mechanisms are specified in terms of components (boards, cards, on-screen entities, etc.) and rules.
-The play sequence and possible player actions are defined, as well as how the game starts, ends, and what is its winning condition.
-In video games, storyboards and screen mockups may be created.
+Mechanisms are specified in terms of components (boards, cards, tokens, etc.) and rules.
+The play sequence and possible player actions are defined, as well as how the game starts, ends, and win conditions (if any).